Sreetama Datta

 View allCollections

 NTA also expects the cooperation of students and parents during the examination.
-NEET 2023 will be conducted in an offline mode, which makes the need for safety guidelines necessary.
+NEET exam for 2023 will be conducted in an offline mode, which makes the need for safety guidelines necessary.
 NEET 2023 aspirants are advised to go through the exam day instructions and COVID-19 guidelines published by the authorities here in this article.

 Q: What is the total number of NEET 2026 exam centres?